What’s a line of credit and when should I use one?

 An unsecured line of credit does not have collateral put against it.
-Otherwise, it works the same as a secured line of credit but will have a higher interest rate.
-The interest rate of an unsecured line of credit will still be lower than a loan or credit card.
+Otherwise, it works the same as a secured line of credit but will typically have a higher interest rate.
+That said, the interest rate of an unsecured line of credit generally still be lower than a loan or credit card.
 Read how to use a credit card and line of credit effectively.

 When should you use a line of credit?